HVT-A — Haverty Furniture Companies, Inc.

 - Pretax Income: $10.8 million (5.3% operating margin), compared to $9.6 million (5.2% operating margin) in Q4 2024.

-- Store Expansion Plans: Plans to open 5 new stores in 2026, including entry into Pennsylvania, with a total CapEx budget of $33.5 million.
+- Store Expansion: Plans to open five new stores in 2026, including entry into Pennsylvania, and four remodels.

-- Capital Expenditures: Anticipated at $33.5 million for 2026, primarily for new store openings and remodels.
+- Planned capital expenditures of $33.5 million, primarily for new store openings and remodels.

-- Tariff Uncertainty: New tariffs announced could impact margins; the company is cautious about pricing actions in response to evolving tariff conditions.
+- Tariff Uncertainty: New tariffs imposed and potential increases could impact pricing strategies and margins; management is cautious about future pricing actions.

 - Sales Trends: Written sales were high single digits in October, mid-single digits in November, and low single digits in December, indicating a deceleration.

-- Tariff Impact: Management indicated they will be deliberate regarding pricing adjustments due to tariffs, with current inventories already reflecting prior tariffs.
+- Tariff Impact: Management will be deliberate in adjusting pricing in response to tariffs, with current inventories already reflecting existing tariffs.

-- Consumer Behavior: No significant changes in consumer behavior were noted, although the government shutdown may have created some market uncertainty.
+- Consumer Behavior: No significant changes in consumer behavior were noted, although the government shutdown may have affected sentiment.